 It’s an old wives’ tale that looking at cute baby pictures will make my baby look cute too.
 The myth is so strong that it passed on generations to generations till today.

 The fact is that for the most part, it is the genes that are passed on to Your Child from you and your husband that will determine what your baby looks like.
 There is little you can do to influence the physical appearance.
 The general physical makeup of Your Child is written long before birth.

 Choosing an auspicious day will bless the baby

 In some Asian countries, many people believe that birthday and birth time determines a person’s destiny.
 Therefore, some parents would ask a monk or fortuneteller to pick a lucky date and time for a Cesarean section to deliver the baby so that the baby will be blessed with good health, wealth, and fame.

-However, doctors discourage inducing labor or planning a cesarean just for the sake of choosing Your Baby ’s date of birth.
-These procedures may carry risks for you and Your Baby and are only advised if there is a medical need.
+However, doctors discourage inducing labor or planning a cesarean just for the sake of choosing Your Child ’s date of birth.
+These procedures may carry risks for you and Your Child and are only advised if there is a medical need.

 Carefully consider the pros and cons of the procedures before taking the decision.

 Do not wash your hair for a month after giving birth